How are Data for Manta Ray Statistics Collected?

 • Do they compare sighting notes?

-Must be quite involved and I was curious about the training required.”
+Must be quite involved, and I was curious about the required training.”

 Check out the video where I dive into each question sprinkled with some story-telling and cool manta footage.